TheeGreenGenie/weather_app/README.md

 ## Demo

-You can try the live demo at: [https://my-weather-fxec.onrender.com](https://my-weather-fxec.onrender.com)
+You can try the live demo at: [https://my-weather-fxec.onrender.com](https://my-weather-fxec.onrender.com) (non-active)

 ## Technology Stack